Top 10 Common Myths about MS -- Busted!

 MS is generally not considered a fatal disease.
 Statistics show that most people with MS have a near normal life span.
 Most deaths associated with MS are due to complications in advanced, progressive stages of the disease.
 Early treatment is aimed to slow down the disease progression and help prevent those complications.
 That said, very severe cases of MS certainly can shorten a patient's life span.

 Wrong!
 While it is true that there is no cure for MS, we do have treatments available to help manage the disease and the symptoms it causes.
-As of January 2010, there are six FDA-approved medications that have been shown to modify or slow down the underlying course of MS, and several oral drugs are awaiting FDA approval to be added to the disease-modifying arsenal.
+As of November 2016, there are fourteen FDA-approved medications that have been shown to modify or slow down the underlying course of MS, including three oral drugs, three infusion therapies, and eight injectables.

 Not true.
 Many people living with MS remain able to walk unassisted, while a smaller number need the help of a mobility aid.
 Only 25 percent of people with MS use a wheelchair or stay in bed because they are unable to walk, according to a survey completed before the new disease-modifying drugs became available.